SansGuidon/bookmarks/README.md

 * [Surveillance Self-Defense](https://ssd.eff.org/en/module/creating-strong-passwords) - (2017) Creating Strong Passwords
 * [Reset The Net](https://pack.resetthenet.org/) - Privacy Pack
 * [Webbkoll](https://webbkoll.dataskydd.net/en/) - How privacy-friendly is your site?
 An online tool that checks how a website is doing with regards to privacy.
+* [De-google-ify Internet](https://degooglisons-internet.org/en/alternatives/) - List of alternative services to de-google-ify Internet and many other such services.

 # Productivity :fast_forward:
 > News